-Camosun College serves the communities of southern Vancouver Island and the south Gulf Islands that are located in the traditional territories (large image 700 KB) of the Esquimalt, Lkwungen, Malahat, Pacheedaht, Pauquachin (W̱SÁNEĆ), Scia'new, Tsartlip (W̱SÁNEĆ), Tsawout (W̱SÁNEĆ), Tseycum (W̱SÁNEĆ), and T’Sou-ke Nations.
+Camosun College serves the communities of southern Vancouver Island and the south Gulf Islands that are located in the traditional territories (large image 700 KB) of the Lekwungen (Esquimalt and Songhees), Malahat, Pacheedaht, Pauquachin (W̱SÁNEĆ), Scia'new, Tsartlip (W̱SÁNEĆ), Tsawout (W̱SÁNEĆ), Tseycum (W̱SÁNEĆ), and T’Sou-ke Nations.

 Camosun College campuses are located on land that is the traditional territory of the Lkwungen, Esquimalt, and W̱SÁNEĆ peoples.
 We acknowledge their welcome and graciousness to the students who seek knowledge here.